misa-dd/service-template/README.md

 To stop and clean up *using* Helm: `make local-clean`

+# Without Docker

+Install requirements using pip3: `pip3 install -r requirements.txt`

+To run using python3: `bash runlocal.sh`

+To run using uWSGI: `bash runuwsgi.sh`

 # Running locally

-Run a server locally with or without Docker (you can also do it from PyCharm)
+Run a server locally with Docker (use port 80) or without Docker (use port 5000) (you can also do it from PyCharm)

 Sample request: